duonghs1615-hue/smart_drying_rack_f411/README.md

 ## LCD1602 I2C Version

 This branch contains the LCD1602 I2C version of the smart drying rack project.
+The LCD1602 I2C backpack is based on the PCF8574 I/O expander.
+The simulation uses I2C address `0x27`.
 ### Changes

 - LCD1602 communicates through I2C1.